-Let’s talk about artificial light!
-I’ve been excited to have this conversation with you, because switching from natural light to artificial light was a huge game-changer for me.
-I love natural light, but artificial light is all about control, my friend!
-And, the more control you have with your lighting, the more creative you can get with your images at any time of day and in any location.
-Not to mention, knowing artificial lighting is a big confidence booster behind the camera.
-This post shares three different artificial lights for food photography and behind the scenes images of each setup.
+Let’s talk about artificial lights for food photography!
+I’ve been so excited about this post, because switching from natural light to artificial light was a huge game-changer for me.
+Don’t get me wrong, I love natural light.
+But, artificial light is all about having full control over your lighting.
+The more control you have, the more creative you can get with your images at any time of day and in any location.
+Let’s dive into three different artificial lights to consider for food photography.

 This post contains affiliate links.
 Read the affiliate disclosure.

 Like most food photographers, I started off shooting with natural light and became very comfortable with it.
 In fact, I am not a very technical person at all and the thought of learning artificial lighting was intimidating to me in the beginning.
 Maybe you can relate to this?

 After I booked a shoot with a restaurant that was located in a BASEMENT with NO WINDOWS (gasp!), I was faced with the reality of needing to learn artificial light.
 After a slight meltdown, I decided to buy an online class through CreativeLive and bought my first speed light.

 Much to my surprise, setting up the light wasn’t complicated at all and it was actually FUN to start manipulating the lighting to do whatever I wanted.
 Discovering that my images could still look like they were shot in natural light was also very exciting for me.
 I wish I had switched much earlier, because having this kind of control over my lighting has really boosted my confidence as a food photographer.

 Check out this OLD behind the scenes pic from that basement shoot back from 2014!
 I even use the same speed light setup when I talk about speed lights coming up in this post.

 Read More About: My Current Gear for Food Photography